chef-cft/ansible-inspec/Script.md

 As expected, the test fails.
 So now we write the code to pass the tests.
 Currently, my site.yml contains a very simple beginning, instructions to update the yum cache.
 I'm going to work one by one through my failed tests and add the necessary instructions.

-First, we'll install the package.
+First, we'll add code to install the package.

 ```
     - name: Install necessary packages